-- Maintain efficient geometry and accessibility to connect building entrances to adjacent parking areas and activity areas and to the base transportation system following ATFP.
-Efficiently use materials to optimize life-cycle costs and to minimize maintenance. - Generally conform horizontal layouts of sidewalks to the geometric configuration of adjacent buildings, streets, parking lots, and other adjacent related site amenities.
+1. Maintain efficient geometry and accessibility to connect building entrances to adjacent parking areas and activity areas and to the base transportation system following ATFP.
+Efficiently use materials to optimize life-cycle costs and to minimize maintenance.

+- 2. Generally conform horizontal layouts of sidewalks to the geometric configuration of adjacent buildings, streets, parking lots, and other adjacent related site amenities.
 Occasional meanders and/or jogs may be included to capture views, to coordinate with landscaping or accommodate site constraints. - 3.
 Walks in parking areas shall provide a direct path using "safe islands" and "peninsulas" to encourage safety.
 Walks parallel to streets shall follow streetscape guidelines.
 Clearly mark pedestrian crossings at vehicular routes. - 4.
-Mitigate heat island by providing high-albedo, shaded sidewalks.
+Mitigate heat island effect by providing high-albedo, shaded sidewalks.
 Pervious pavers shall be used on all sidewalks, plazas and courtyards in Facility Groups 1 and 2; use pervious concrete in Groups 3 and 4.
 The designer shall incorporate appropriate expansion and construction joints. - 5.
 Only experienced contractors will install pervious pavements. - 6.
 Consider an integrated approach that could include stormwater management (permeable surfaces) and complement the design of the storm drainage system when appropriate. - 7.
-Pedestrian paths should be at least 5' in width to allow for comfortable side-by-side walking. - 8.
+Pedestrian paths should be at least 5' in width to allow for comfortable side-by-side walking; troop walks should be 22' wide exposed aggregate and lined with brick pavers. - 8.
 Sidewalks leading to a building main entrance and at the interior of parking lots shall be a minimum width of 6'.
-Walks greater than 10' wide may be used at high-density pedestrian areas where volumes of traffic justify added material.

-- 9. Where vehicles park adjacent and head-in to the sidewalk and wheel stops are not used, such perimeter walks shall be increased to a minimum width of 8' to accommodate overhangs of the parked vehicles. - 10.
+Walks greater than 10' wide may be used at high-density pedestrian areas where volumes of traffic justify added material. - 9.
+Where vehicles park adjacent and head-in to the sidewalk and wheel stops are not used, such perimeter walks shall be increased to a minimum width of 8' to accommodate overhangs of the parked vehicles. - 10.
 All sidewalks shall have positive drainage to prevent ponding of water with slopes ranging from 2.1% to 4.2%.
 Walks with a slope greater than 4.2% shall be designed as ramps following accessibility guidelines.
 All walks shall have a minimum cross slope of 2.1%. - 11.
-Pavers shall conform to the following range of color: red blend.
-Pavers used on walks shall typically be 4x8 nominal in size. - 12.
+Pavers used on walks shall typically be 4" x 8" nominal in size; color to be determined and as approved by the BCE. - 12.
 Connect to the bicycle circulation system and provide bicycle parking with a suitable means for securing bicycles following IFS.
+Bike paths shall be designed to incorporate both bikes and pedestrians and be a minimum of 12' width.

-Consider changing/shower facilities for use by cyclists. - 13.
-Refer to the Installation Development Plan for future trails, bicycle paths, and sidewalks.
+13. Refer to the Installation Development Plan for future trails, bicycle/pedestrian paths, troop walks, and sidewalks.